In Between (2016 film): Production

 Producer Shlomi Elkabetz and writer-director Maysaloun Hamoud brought the project to Jerusalem's "Pitch Point" in 2015, where it won two prizes: the Turkish YAPIMLAB Award and the IFP Award.
-The film was funded by Israel Film Fund.
+The film was funded by the Israel Film Fund.

+Release

+In Between had its world premiere in the Contemporary World Cinema section of the Toronto International Film Festival on 11 September 2016, and was screend at the Haifa International Film Festival the following month.
+The film was released in theaters in Israel on 5 January 2017, while Paname Distribution released it in France on 12 April 2017 under the title Je danserai si je veux (lit.
+'I Will Dance if I Want').
+In the United States, Film Movement opened the film in theaters in New York City on 5 January 2018 and in Los Angeles on 12 January, followed by a national rollout.

 Reception

+Critical response

-On review aggregator Rotten Tomatoes, the film holds a "certified fresh" approval rating of 98% based on 54 reviews, with an average rating of 7.6/10.
-The website's critical consensus reads, "In Between takes a light yet nuanced approach to dramatizing complex, timely themes, further enriched by outstanding cinematography and powerful performances."
-On Metacritic, the film has a score of 79 out of 100 from 17 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 66 reviews.
+The website's critics consensus reads, "In Between takes a light yet nuanced approach to dramatizing complex, timely themes, further enriched by outstanding cinematography and powerful performances."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 78 based on 19 reviews, indicating "generally favorable" reviews.

+Yael (Nitzan) Rubinstein wrote in her review of the film: "It seems that the celebrations welcoming the film were less about its intrinsic qualities (though there are some) and more about the fact that it fulfills a wish for a secular and Western Palestinian society.
+The film is supposedly a 'testimony' to the process of globalization that Palestinian society is undergoing.
+There was the optimism: here, peace is about to break out any moment now.
+Here, there is a partner on the other side.
+Here, 'they' have also come to the conclusion that there is no difference between genders, nationalities, and religions.
+The vision of 'let's have parties and everything will be fine' is reflected in the film and its warm reception.
+The embrace is the result of the illusion (not always conscious) that this is a 'voice of a generation.'"

 The film depicted women drinking, smoking and partying, causing outrage in the Muslim community of Israel.
 The film was declared haram by the mayor of Umm al-Fahm, the conservative Arab home town of the character Nour.
 A fatwa was issued against the director, Maysaloun Hamoud, who is a Palestinian born in Hungary but now resident in Jaffa.

-The film is rated R16 in New Zealand for violence, sexual violence, drug use and offensive language.